mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Proposal and Commit messages are sent from one member of a group to the others.
 MLS provides a common framing layer for sending messages within a group:
-An _PublicMessage_
-message provides sender authentication for unencrypted Proposal and Commit messages.
-An _PrivateMessage_ message provides encryption and authentication for both Proposal/Commit messages as well as any application data.
+A _PublicMessage_ provides sender authentication for unencrypted Proposal and Commit messages.
+A _PrivateMessage_ provides encryption and authentication for both Proposal/Commit messages as well as any application data.

 ## Cryptographic State and Evolution